 Who We Are

-One Can Trust believes that empowering individuals through cohesive and engaged communities is the only way to eradicate poverty in the long term.
+One Can Trust – The Vision We believe that empowering people through cohesive and engaged communities is the only way to eradicate poverty in the long term.

 One Can Trust – Values

 We operate with openness and integrity – in all our actions we will operate openly and transparently, sharing the reasons behind any decisions we make and how these will progress the delivery of the vision.
 We value everybody in our community equally, and strive to maximise the impact we can have notwithstanding any individual’s faith or background